kora-projects/kora-docs/mkdocs/blog/en/neuro-agent-best-native-kora-framework.md

 makes framework upgrades risky.
 It makes unusual failures dependent on a few experts.
 AI agents expose the same weakness more dramatically because they do not automatically share the team's accumulated private memory.

-## An Agent Sees the Repository, Not the Team's Collective Memory
+## An Agent Sees the Repository, Not the Team's Collective Memory { #agent-repository }

 An autonomous coding agent usually works with some combination of: